acse-dc1823/spotID/README.md

 python --version
 ```

-If you need to upgrade, visit the official Python website to download and install the latest version.
+If you need to upgrade, visit the official Python website to download and install the latest version at https://www.python.org/downloads/.

-Create a virtual environment:
+Create a virtual environment.
+For example, you could run:

 ```bash
 python -m venv leopard_env